MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-enable-and-disable-automatic-code-analysis-for-managed-code.md

 ::: moniker-end

 > [!NOTE]
-> The **Enable Code Analysis on Build** check box only affects legacy analysis.
+> Enabling code analysis on build only affects legacy analysis.
 It doesn't affect [.NET Compiler Platform-based code analyzers](roslyn-analyzers-overview.md), which always execute at build if you installed them as a NuGet package.
-If you want to clear analyzer errors from the **Error List**, you can suppress all the current violations by choosing **Analyze** > **Run Code Analysis and Suppress Active Issues** on the menu bar.
+If you want to clear analyzer errors from the Error List, you can suppress all the current violations by choosing **Analyze** > **Run Code Analysis and Suppress Active Issues** on the menu bar.
 For more information, see [Suppress violations](use-roslyn-analyzers.md#suppress-violations).